IGVF-CRISPR/CRISPR-SeqSpec/multiseq_10xv3_cropseq/readme.md

 # Guide Lines

 - Split your SeqSpec in the different modalities using different files.
 All the files should be in the same directory.
+- Add your whitelist to the SeqSpec directory without .gz (as a .txt file).
 - Use cdna region to describe the variable region that you want to capture Examples